 From luxury resorts to budget hotels, Varkala has it all.
 If you are a budget traveller, then Rajam Residency Varkala near the helipad on Varkala cliff is a great option.
 For those who don't want to compromise with luxury and privacy Krishnatheeram Ayur Holy Beach Resorts.
 If you like to mingle with strangers travelling from different places, then there are a number of hostels as well.

-So, I'd recommend looking beyond Goa for your next romantic beach holiday in India; visit Varkala.
+So, I'd recommend looking beyond Goa for your next romantic beach holiday in India and visiting Varkala.
 And for those who have already been there, share your experiences in the comments below.
-You can also write your travel experiences on Tripoto to share your journey with travellers from all around the world.
-Start writing now!

 Subscribe to Tripoto on YouTube and watch exciting travel videos.